-Call our emergency line on 13 13 88 (24 hours) to report an electrical fault or hazard.
+Call our emergency line on 13 13 88 (24 hours) to report dangerous poles or wires.

 What to do in an electrical emergency

 In the event of electric shocks or tingles from taps, wiring or appliances:

 - Stay well away from live wires or fallen poles

 - In the case of injury call an ambulance on 000